 In the first stage of the review process, proposals are assessed for their eligibility for funding by a peer review panel that features stakeholders from research, patient partners, policy and practice.
 This review assesses:

-- The quality of the initial patient-oriented research project that the proposed EMPOWER Award builds on;
+• The quality of the initial patient-oriented research project that the proposed EMPOWER Project builds on;

-- The relevance of the stakeholders implicated in the EMPOWER Award;
+• The relevance of the stakeholders implicated in the EMPOWER Project;

-- The appropriateness of the activities in the EMPOWER Award;
+• The appropriateness of the activities in the EMPOWER Project;

-- Other eligibility factors such as ensuring the EMPOWER Award is not funding further research, that the project is an Ontario-based project, and that the project is not linked to an existing OSSU IMPACT Award.
+• Other eligibility factors such as ensuring the EMPOWER Project is not funding further research, that the project is an Ontario-based project, and that the project is not linked to an existing OSSU IMPACT Award.

-The shortlist generated by this first review will then be reviewed by a second review panel that comprises OSSU’s Patient Partners Working Group.
+The shortlist generated by this first review will then be reviewed by a second review panel that is comprised of Patient Partners.
 This group assesses the proposals for:

-- The appropriateness and meaningfulness of the proposed patient partnership in the initial patient-oriented research and the proposed EMPOWER Award;
+• The appropriateness and meaningfulness of the proposed patient partnership in the initial patient-oriented research and the proposed EMPOWER Project;

 EMPOWER Phase I

-In the first EMPOWER Award competition, OSSU provided four Awards that started on April 1st 2019.
+In the first EMPOWER Project competition, OSSU provided four Awards that started on April 1st 2019.

 EMPOWER Retinoblastoma: Engaging Patient Partners in Solving the Top 10 Priorities for Eye Cancer Research in Canada